Steps to make the ePayment system easy

 Don’t Redirect People

 You worked so difficult to get individuals to your site.
 Why send them away to another site to pay?

 This is the primary inconvenience of using PayPal, that sidetracks individuals far from your site to a checkout page.
-Since you have no say over the plan of the checkout page, many customers begin to feel that they are giving the money to some other organisation, other than the one they are purchasing from.
+Since you have no say over the plan of the checkout page, many customers begin to feel that they are giving the money to some other organization, other than the one they are purchasing from.